uebvhir/Pathway_Analysis-Guidelines/README.md

 ## The R/Bioconductor approach

 Last but not least one can always use state of the art tools available from the [Bioconductor project](http://bioconductor.org).
 Bioconductor contains many options for doing similar or distinct analyses.

-In order to avoid getting lost in the myriad of options a good starting point is the [Clusterprofiler package](https://www.bioconductor.org/packages/release/bioc/vignettes/clusterProfiler/inst/doc/clusterProfiler.html) which not only allows to do a variety of analysis with a homogeneous interface, but which also has an excelent documentation.
+In order to avoid getting lost in the myriad of options a good starting point is the [Clusterprofiler package](https://www.bioconductor.org/packages/release/bioc/vignettes/clusterProfiler/inst/doc/clusterProfiler.html) which not only allows to do a variety of analysis with a homogeneous interface, but which also has an [excelent and extensive documentation](https://yulab-smu.github.io/clusterProfiler-book/).

 # Useful materials